 Day 4: After a stop-off at a breeding Black-throated Diver loch we head to the stunning Moray Firth coast with its sweeping seascapes, beaches and secluded fishing harbours - one of Scotland's secret gems.
 Thousands of sea-duck traditionally winter here including Common and Velvet Scoter, Long-tailed Ducks, Divers and Slavonian Grebes with many of these now on the move heading back to their breeding grounds.
 In recent years the Moray Firth has seen numerous White-billed Divers appear in spring, we shall keep a keen eye out for these as well as any other rarities such as King Eider or white winged Gulls.
 It is also one of the few areas where Corn Bunting remain, these usually seen singing from overhead wires along the road as well as many other Buntings and Finches.
 A great day's birding with a possible species list of 60+ on this day alone!
 It is without doubt one of the best birding coasts the UK has to offer.

 Day 5: Departure.

-* Extra nights added can be booked by Highland Nature on your behalf, payable direct to Grant Arms on departure.
+* Extra nights added can be booked by Highland Nature on your behalf, price available on request.